MinavKaria/Antiguo/README.md

 3. **Environment Setup**:
    - In the `frontend` and `backend` directories, create a `.env` file.
-   - Add your Firebase, MongoDB, and other necessary API keys and configurations.

 4. **Run the Development Servers**:
    - Frontend: